This post last updated on November 13th, 2021

 Bible Study Methods

-Remember when I said that I read this Bible until the pages fell out?
+Remember when I said that I read this Bible (affiliate link) until the pages fell out?
 What I did not know then was that’s basically a survey of the Bible.
 An Old or New Testament survey will give you a giant overview of Scripture.

 It’s a very wide look at the Bible which gives you a basic look at themes, characters, events, and places.
 A survey study of the Bible prepares you to look deeper at those things.

 You could pick up and start reading, for example, a survey of the Gospels.
 Or maybe a survey of the Pentateuch, the first 5 books in the Old Testament.
 That method can be carried along to the other themes of the Bible, like a survey of Old Testament history, or a survey of Paul’s letters.

 You could also use resources.
 One that I’ve had the privilege of reviewing is the newly revised 30th anniversary of 30 Days to Understanding the Bible (affiliate link) by Max Anders.
 This one really does an amazing job at laying the groundwork with visualization of Bible themes, eras, and characters, preparing you for deeper study and understanding.

 If you want something more academic, I can suggest a survey I used during my Bachelor in Biblical Studies degree.
 My favorite is A Survey of the Old Testament by Andrew Hill and John Walton.
 For the New Testament, take a look at Survey of the New Testament – Everyman’s Bible Commentary by Paul Benware. (affiliate links)

 I’m starting to think that there is no end to Bible reading plans.
 You could find one for every season, nearly every situation, and probably one for every shoe size!
 But seriously, a reading plan is Bible study and something you should use in addition to any in-depth Bible study you have going on.